swt30/thesis/chapters/01-introduction/01-introduction.md

 ### Complementary information is required for characterisation

-\newthought{All these methods} provide us with different information, and none of them is perfect.
+All these methods provide us with different information, and none of them is perfect.
 In many cases, the information gained from one of these methods is only enough to identify the presence of the planet.
 But we saw above that this is often not enough---Kepler requires a statistical validation method due to the possibility of contamination from events that look similar to a transit.
 As well as demonstrating the relative difficulty of identifying clear transit events in data that can often be quite noisy, it also highlights the difference between *validating* and *observationally confirming* the presence of exoplanets.